 by anthony on 07/07/11 at 9:33 pm

-Most user interfaces have multiple buttons.
-But not every button is equal.
-Some are primary to the user’s task and some are secondary.
-To make this distinction clear, you should make use of visual weight.
+When a user interface prompts users to take action, they’ll usually see two buttons.
+One button is primary to the user’s task and the other is secondary.
+To make this distinction clear, you have to use visual weight.
 Visual weight is how users compare button priority.
-The button with the strongest visual weight will get the most user attention.
+The button with the strongest visual weight will get the most attention.
 Therefore, it’s important that primary actions on your interface have the strongest visual weight, and that secondary actions have the weakest visual weight.

 When the Primary Action is the ‘Cancel’ Button

 The primary action is normally the one that completes the user’s task.
 However, when the user is capable of doing an action that’s permanent and irreversible, the primary action is actually the ‘Cancel’ button.
 The ‘Cancel’ button should get the most visual weight because the irreversible action is not an immediate one to take.
 It’s one that the user needs to carefully think through.
 Giving the irreversible action the most visual weight is dangerous.
 When you do this, the user can easily mistake the irreversible action as a safe action and mistakenly click it.
 When it comes to tasks such as permanent data deletion, completing the task quickly is not the important thing.
 What’s important is choosing the correct action in the task so that the user won’t later regret their actions later on.